Cycling-Cavendish closes in on Merckx's Tour stage win record | Sports-Games

 Cycling-Cavendish closes in on Merckx's Tour stage win record

+It was Cavendish's third victory on Chateauroux, where he won his first Tour stage in 2008 and just like 13 years ago, the Manxman held his helmet in apparent disbelief when he crossed the line.
+"Chateauroux is a massive old school Tour de France sprint, you can see the finish line from the one-kilometre banner," said Cavendish, who still refuses to discuss Merckx's record.

-Mark Cavendish's stunning comeback on the Tour de France continued when the Briton claimed his second victory in this year's edition with a perfectly-executed sprint on Thursday.
-The Deceuninck-Quick Step rider now has 32 stage wins on the Tour and is two shy of the all-time record of Belgian great Eddy Merck as he is back on the world's greatest race for the first time since 2018.
+Mark Cavendish's stunning comeback on the Tour de France continued when the Briton claimed his second victory in this year's race with a perfectly-executed sprint on Thursday.
+The Deceuninck-Quick Step rider now has 32 stage wins on the Tour and is two short of the all-time record of Belgian great Eddy Merck as he takes part in the world's greatest race for the first time since 2018.

-Mark Cavendish's stunning comeback on the Tour de France continued when the Briton claimed his second victory in this year's edition with a perfectly-executed sprint on Thursday.

-The Deceuninck-Quick Step rider now has 32 stage wins on the Tour and is two shy of the all-time record of Belgian great Eddy Merck as he is back on the world's greatest race for the first time since 2018.
-The 36-year-old Briton finished off his team mates' work in the final straight after being led out by Michael Morkov.
-He beat Belgian Jasper Philipsen and France's Nacer Bouhanni, who were second and third respectively.
+Cavendish finished off his team mates' work in the final straight after being led out by Michael Morkov.
+The 36-year-old Briton beat Belgian Jasper Philipsen and France's Nacer Bouhanni who finished second and third.
+It was Cavendish's third victory on Chateauroux, where he won his first Tour stage in 2008 and just like 13 years ago, the Manxman held his helmet in apparent disbelief when he crossed the line.

+"Chateauroux is a massive old school Tour de France sprint, you can see the finish line from the one-kilometre banner," said Cavendish, who still refuses to discuss Merckx's record.
+"That's what special about it.
+Here, Paris and Bordeaux are big sprint towns and it's an honour to have won all of them."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)